 - 3 cups cherries, pitted, fresh or frozen

 - Preheat oven to 350 °F. Melt butter.
 Sift almond flour before measuring.
 Combine flour with butter, sweetener and optional cardamom.
-Divide among 15 4-ounce Mason jars, pressing firmly into the bottom of the jar.
+Divide among 15 4-ounce Mason jars or ramekins, pressing firmly into the bottom of the jar.
 (A shot glass works well for this job.)
-Place the jars on a rimmed baking sheet and bake for 10-12 minutes or until lightly browned.
+Place the jars on a rimmed baking sheet and bake for 12-14 minutes or until lightly browned.

 - Using an electric hand mixer or a stand mixer fitted with the beater attachment, beat softened cream cheese with sweetener, then add Greek yogurt and vanilla and beat until well combined.
-Make sure the cream cheese is softened to avoid lumps.
+Make sure you have softened the cream cheese ahead of time to avoid lumpy cheesecake.

 - Garnish with a sprig of mint, if desired and serve.
 Store leftovers covered.